anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/structural-causal-modeling/causal-discovery-estimation.md

 metadata:
   robots: index
 ---
+The initial structure of the Causal DAG is built from deep domain understanding.
+This idea is also at the core of pearlisan causal inference framework.
 Once the causal DAG is in place we run a two step process

 * Step 1 : Causal Discovery
 * Step 2 : Causal Effect Estimation